Castle of Shikigami III: Roger Sasuke

 An American ninja.
 At this point, Japan's international contribution, psychic abilities, and investigation have nothing to do with him, but Roger looks forward to this trip and participates on his own dime (he even created the travel pamphlets and handed them out).
 From one perspective, he's one of the people that participate in this case with the impurest of intentions, along with Fumiko.
 He is Koutaro Kuga's good friend and a serious Wapanese.
 However, his ninjutsu and methods are authentic, having learned them from the real deal - even his ninja sword is genuine.
 Because of this, he's as useful as Gennojo, a professional investigator.
 He is bummed that he is the only one Nagino doesn't call papa.

 Gennojo Hyuga

 A psychic private investigator.
-He is one of the tsukigamizoku (Moongod tribe) living in Japan and is an oukami.
+He is one of the tsukigamizoku (Moongod tribe) living in Japan and is an okami.
 At first he was against going on this mission because it was a request from the government, but since he was in dire straits with his living expenses, he finally gave in to the compensation and went on his first trip abroad.
 Whether it is due to pride or not, he tries to act like an avid traveler by acting like he knows it all, reading guidebooks, and studying foreign languages.
 He's a rather adorable middle-aged man who likes to call himself a young man.
 Once again, though his character has changed, he partners up with Mihee to solve the incident.
 He is a proud and stubborn man who always ends up volunteering to take on the most difficult of tasks himself.